ietf-wg-idr/RFC4271bis/rfc4271bis.md

 Error Code:
   : This 1-octet unsigned integer indicates the type of NOTIFICATION.
-The following Error Codes have been defined:
+The following Error Codes are defined by this document.
+The authoritative list is maintained by IANA, see {{iana}}:

 | Error Code|      Symbolic Name           |   Reference    |
 |-----------|------------------------------|----------------|